Estimation of False Discovery Proportion with Unknown Dependence: Simulation Studies

-\textbf{Comparison with other methods for estimating FDP}.
-We compare our POET-PFA method with some other existing methods for estimating false discovery proportion.
-In particular, we compare it with the method of Efron (2007) and Friguet, Kloareg \& Causeur (2009).
+We compare our POET-PFA method with the methods in Efron (2007) and Friguet, Kloareg \& Causeur (2009).
 The latter assumes a strict factor model and uses the expectation-maximization (EM) algorithm to estimate the factor loadings $\bB$ and the common factors $\{\bff_i\}_{i=1}^n$.
 Correspondingly, they constructed an estimator for $\FDP(t)$ based on their factor model and multiple testing (FAMT) method.
 To see how well the EM-algorithm estimates factor loadings $\widehat{\bB}$, we include FAMT-PFA, which replaces $\widehat \bB$ in step 4 of our POET-PFA method with that computed by the EM algorithm, for comparison.
 In the above simulations, we used the R package ``FAMT" from Friguet, Kloareg \& Causuer (2009) to obtain the EM based estimators $\widehat{\bB}$ and $\{\widehat{\bff}\}_{i=1}^n$.
+We further consider other methods for estimating the unknown $\bSigma$ rather than POET and compare the performance of corresponding $\widehat{\FDP}$.
+Exploration in this direction could be endless, and we only consider three representative types of shrinkage estimators here: Huang \& Fryzlewicz(2015) (HF), Schafer \& Strimmer (2005) (SS) and Ledoit \& Wolf (2003) (LW).
+Note that although these three methods do not involve estimating the number of factors $k$ for the covariance matrix step, they still need to estimate $k$ for the PFA step.
+Therefore, we apply the eigenvalue ratio method to their methods for a fair comparison with our POET-PFA.
+The results in HF-PFA are based on 50 simulation rounds by its cross-validation based algorithm ``NOVELIST".
+Other results are still based on 500 simulation rounds.